djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 - This oversight clashed directly with espoused aims of the strategic project

 ## Discussion and reflections

+### Generativity and malleability

+Stuff from Bygstad (2017) about the definition of generativity being the relations and the capability to leverage those.
+Which starts with the "technical malleability" i.e. the protean nature of digital technology.
+But it requires the affordance to be seen - itself a relational concept. i.e. I could do this because of my background, but also the history and the "platform" I'd built up for doing this stuff.

+Why couldn't IT do this.
+They had the technical skill.
+Quite possibly much better technical skill than I. But the connections/the relationships didn't allow this
+- they didn't have my "platform"
+- because they weren't working at that level
+- in part because heavyweight IT was different
+- the institutional digital infrastructure did not have the generativity to be able to generate these solutions
+- however they did provide the digital infrastructure that I could use to do this.

+Why didn't the project do these things?
+Was it because they could not conceive of this being possible, being plausible, being needed?

 ### Ed design needs a relational view of technology OR Design is technical orchestration?